timothyshen213/radiant.model/README.md

 Radiant is an open-source platform-independent browser-based interface for business analytics in [R](https://www.r-project.org/).
 Radiant was developed by <a href="https://rady.ucsd.edu/faculty-research/faculty/vincent-nijs.html" target="\_blank">Vincent Nijs</a>.
 Please use the issue tracker on GitHub to suggest enhancements or report problems: https://github.com/radiant-rstats/radiant.data/issues.
 For other questions and comments please use radiant@rady.ucsd.edu.

 ## Added Features:
 - **Save Function for CKAN**: Sends radiant state file to a targeted CKAN Server (igenomed.stanford.edu), allowing users to share their current progress and collaborate in Radiant. (https://github.com/timothyshen213/radiant.data)
 - **Diganostic Function for Linear Regression**: Linear regression now offers the ability to run diagnostics tests to verify the validity of the assumptions. (https://github.com/timothyshen213/radiant.model)
 - **Analysis of Variance (ANOVA) Feature**: Data can now be fitted to an ANOVA Model.
-Features offers the ability to customize between one-way and two-way models. (https://github.com/timothyshen213/radiant.model)
+Feature offers the ability to customize between one-way and two-way models. (https://github.com/timothyshen213/radiant.model)
 - **Principal Component Analysis (PCA) Feature**: Numerical variables can now be ran through a PCA Analysis.
-Features also offers the ability to visualize the anlaysis through biplot and screeplot. (https://github.com/timothyshen213/radiant.multivariate)
+Features also offers the ability to visualize the analysis through biplot and screeplot. (https://github.com/timothyshen213/radiant.multivariate)

-Added features by Timothy Shen (https://github.com/timothyshen213).

 ## Key features